Conjugated system: Chemical bonding in conjugated systems

 This simple model for chemical bonding is successful for the description of most normal-valence molecules consisting of only s- and p-block elements, although systems that involve electron-deficient bonding, including nonclassical carbocations, lithium and boron clusters, and hypervalent centers require significant modifications in which σ bonds are also allowed to delocalize and are perhaps better treated with canonical molecular orbitals that are delocalized over the entire molecule.
 Likewise, d- and f-block organometallics are also inadequately described by this simple model.
 Bonds in strained small rings (such as cyclopropane or epoxide) are not well-described by strict σ/π separation, as bonding between atoms in the ring consists of "bent bonds" or "banana bonds" that are bowed outward and are intermediate in nature between σ and π bonds.
 Nevertheless, organic chemists frequently use the language of this model to rationalize the structure and reactivity of typical organic compounds.

 Electrons in conjugated π systems are shared by all adjacent sp2- and sp-hybridized atoms that contribute overlapping, parallel p atomic orbitals.
 As such, the atoms and π-electrons involved behave as one large bonded system.
 These systems are often referred to 'n-center k-electron π-bonds,' compactly denoted by the symbol Π, to emphasize this behavior.
 For example, the delocalized π electrons in acetate anion and benzene are said to be involved in Π and Π systems, respectively (see the article on three-center four-electron bonding).
-It is important to recognize that, generally speaking, these multi-center bonds correspond to the occupation of several molecular orbitals (MOs) with varying degrees of bonding or non-bonding character (filling of orbitals with antibonding character is uncommon).
-Each one is occupied by one or two electrons in accordance with the aufbau principle and Hund's rule.
+Generally speaking, these multi-center bonds correspond to the occupation of several molecular orbitals (MOs) with varying degrees of bonding or non-bonding character (filling of orbitals with antibonding character is uncommon).
+Each one is occupied by one or two electrons in accordance with the Aufbau principle and Hund's rule.
 Cartoons showing overlapping p orbitals, like the one for benzene below, show the basis p atomic orbitals before they are combined to form molecular orbitals.
 In compliance with the Pauli exclusion principle, overlapping p orbitals do not result in the formation of one large MO containing more than two electrons.